Part of Western Governors University

 Thank you for your generous support!
 You can donate to the Fellow Night Owl Scholarship by texting “WGUGrad” to 41-444 or by visiting this link.

-Yes, students will need to send an email to the firstname.lastname@example.org with the family member's full name, relationship to the student, and foreign address.
-Once provided, the records department will prepare documents on the official letter containing information about the commencement and student's earned degree.
-These prepared letters will then be sent to the student, so they may forward them on to the correct parties.
+Yes, students may send an email to email@example.com with the family member's full name, relationship to the student, and foreign address.
+Once provided, the Records Department will prepare documents containing information about the commencement and student's earned degree.
+These prepared letters will then be sent to the student to forward them to the correct parties.
 It may take 5-10 business days for the letters to be mailed to the student.

 Please visit the WGU page on the Jostens site.
 Jostens is the current provider for commencement announcements.